aaronparker/aaronparker.github.io/_posts/2016-10-24-mcs-capacity-sizing-hyper-v.md

 The master image is Windows Server 2012 R2 or 2016 with a set of applications including Office.
 Initially, the image has two snapshots (or checkpoints) created in the process of provisioning and updating the image.
 Thus the image consists of:

-  * **Virtual disk of 13.63GB** - this is the image as I&#8217;ve built it including Windows, applications, and the XenDesktop 7.9 VDA.
+  * **Virtual disk of 13.63GB** - this is the image as I've built it including Windows, applications, and the XenDesktop 7.9 VDA.
 This is using a thin-provisioned (or dynamic) disk with the default size of 127GB
   * **Snapshot 1 of 4MB** - the initial snapshot taken before creating the Machine Catalog.
 4MB is the default size for new snapshots on Hyper-V
   * **Snapshot 2 of 8.63GB** - an update that included installing the 7.11 VDA.
-This sizeable given the changes in this snapshot include only a months&#8217; worth of Windows updates (at around 90Mb) and an upgrade from the VDA 7.9 to 7.11.
+This sizeable given the changes in this snapshot include only a months' worth of Windows updates (at around 90Mb) and an upgrade from the VDA 7.9 to 7.11.

 <figure id="attachment_5186" aria-describedby="caption-attachment-5186" style="width: 1024px" class="wp-caption alignnone">[<img class="wp-image-5186 size-large" src="http://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks-1024x482.png" alt="MCS Master Image on Hyper-V with 2 snapshots" width="1024" height="482" srcset="https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks-1024x482.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks-150x71.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks-300x141.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks-768x361.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks.png 1061w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-Disks.png)<figcaption id="caption-attachment-5186" class="wp-caption-text">MCS Master Image on Hyper-V with 2 snapshots</figcaption></figure>

 Note the time stamps of the snapshots here - when creating a snapshot via Virtual Machine Manager the previous snapshot is touched and the update in time stamp on the new 4MB snapshot.

-Each virtual machine has a corresponding configuration file and runtime state file, although these won&#8217;t have a noticeable effect on overall storage capacity consumed.
+Each virtual machine has a corresponding configuration file and runtime state file, although these won't have a noticeable effect on overall storage capacity consumed.

 <figure id="attachment_5187" aria-describedby="caption-attachment-5187" style="width: 1024px" class="wp-caption alignnone">[<img class="wp-image-5187 size-large" src="http://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs-1024x482.png" alt="Virtual Machines folder for the MCS Master Image on Hyper-V" width="1024" height="482" srcset="https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs-1024x482.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs-150x71.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs-300x141.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs-768x361.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs.png 1061w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/10/MCS-HyperV-TopLevel-Datastore-MasterImage-VMs.png)<figcaption id="caption-attachment-5187" class="wp-caption-text">Virtual Machines folder for the MCS Master Image on Hyper-V</figcaption></figure>